oobabooga/text-generation-webui/docs/Extensions.md

 def chat_input_modifier(text, visible_text, state):
     """
-    Modifies the internal and visible input strings in chat mode.
+    Modifies the user input string in chat mode (visible_text).
+    You can also modify the internal representation of the user input (text) to change how it will appear in the prompt.
     """
     return text, visible_text

 def input_modifier(string, state):
     """
-    In chat mode, modifies the user input.
-The modified version goes into history['internal'], and the original version goes into history['visible'].

     In default/notebook modes, modifies the whole prompt.

+    In chat mode, it is the same as chat_input_modifier but only applied to "text", here called "string", and not to "visible_text".
     """
     return string